randy3k/remote-atom/README.md

 # remote-atom

-Remote Atom is a package for Atom which implement the Textmate's 'rmate' feature for Atom.
+Remote Atom is a package for Atom which implements the Textmate's 'rmate' feature for Atom.
 It transfers files to be edited from remote server using SSH port forward and transfers the files back when they are saved.